- Are you looking to build strength for pull-ups?

 Build Strength For Pull-Ups: The Takeaway

-At the end of the day if you expect to get true results from your strength and conditioning program you have got to master pull-ups.
+If you expect to get true results from your strength and conditioning program you have got to master pull-ups.

 Are you currently building strength with your pull-ups?